 Playa deposits of low permeability are of Holocene age and contain silt and clay with an occasional sand lens.

 There are two principal aquifer units defined by Kunkel and Chase (1969).
 The shallow aquifer contains coarse sediments near the Sierra Nevada with increased interbedded silts and clays towards the center of the basin associated with the lacustrine deposits, and includes China Lake playa.
 The best quality of water is at shallow to medium depths in the western part of the valley, closer to the Sierra Nevada (Dutcher and Moyle, 1973).
-The deeper aquifer is also composed of gravel, sand, silt and clay.
-It is connected to the shallow aquifer in the west and southwest of the basin.
+The deeper aquifer is also composed of gravel, sand, silt and clay connected to the shallow aquifer in the west and southwest of the basin.
 Existing CASGEM multi-level monitoring wells show semi-confined artesian conditions within the deeper aquifer where it occurs beneath the lacustrine and playa fine-grained sediments.

-Historical well drilling and aquifer testing results were compiled for background data of hydraulic conductivity throughout the IWVGB.
+Historical well drilling and aquifer testing results were reviewed to compile background hydraulic conductivity data throughout the IWVGB.
 Hydraulic conductivity has been determined to range from < 5 feet per day (ft/day) to > 50 ft/day based on slug and aquifer testing.
-The distribution of hydraulic conductivitythroughout the IWVGB is shown in Figure 3-6 and the testing results are shown in Appendix 3-B. In general, the shallow and deep aquifer are associated with higher hydraulic conductivity.
+The distribution of measured hydraulic conductivity values throughout the IWVGB is shown in Figure 3-6 and the testing results are shown in Appendix 3-B. In general, the shallow and deep aquifer are associated with higher hydraulic conductivity.
 Though there are no historical aquifer tests conducted within the lacustrine/playa deposits, it is expected that these units are associated with lower hydraulic conductivity that impedes flow.

 Hydrology